Looking to shake your style up a bit for the new year? Why not try out a few of these sustainable fashion trends for 2022?

 By Chiara Spagnoli Gabardi

-You might be wondering why you should care about sustainable fashion trends for 2021.
+You might be wondering why you should care about sustainable fashion trends for 2022.
 After all, you’ve likely been stuck inside for months, thanks to government lockdowns.
 You’ve probably worn nothing but PJs and slippers for days on end.

 But my friends, have hope!
 This simply cannot last forever.
 And there’s lots of fun clothing just waiting to raise your spirits.

 Of course, we aim to be fashionable – but sustainable, too!
-Ecological consciousness demands a major use of upcycled and sustainable fabrics – including those used for sweaters.
-The trend for patchwork also allows for better use of scrap materials And tech comes into the picture too, with 3D printing being more readily available to the masses.
+While blindly following trends is the opposite of sustainable (in fact, it pretty much defines ‘fast fashion’), ecological consciousness demands a major use of upcycled and sustainable fabrics in fashion trends.
+The trend for upcycled wool in knitwear, for example, allows for better use of scrap and recycled materials.

-12 Sustainable Fashion Trends For 2021
+Hot Sustainable Fashion Trends For 2022

 2. Bright Colours